Us10n/News-Management-System/README.md

 4) Application is ready to use.

 ## Tests
 - Before running service integration tests outside of docker container run "java -jar wiremock-studio-2.32.0-18.jar" to start standalone wiremock application.
-(Running in container is not supported yet)
+(Running in container is not supported yet) (wiremock-studio-*.jar might be loaded with error due to big file size.
+If this situation took place download it manually from: https://wiremock.org/studio/docs/getting-started/desktop/)

 ## Properties
 - application.yml (web):